-Because this is an institutional requirement that goes beyond the normal 62 credit hours, the College recognizes the efforts of students by designating such programs as Extended Degree Programs.
+Because this is an institutional requirement that goes beyond the normal 62 credit hours, the College recognizes the efforts of students by designating programs that require 73 or more credits as Extended Degree Programs.
 Upon completion of an Extended Degree Program, students will receive documentation of the fact that they have completed an Extended Degree Program and appropriate notation will be made on their diplomas.
 Because of advances in technology and the increasing complexity of various occupational programs, such recognition has become appropriate.

 About the Listing of Programs